-While chatting to the lovely lady in reception, the guy at the Helicopter Line desk next to her called out to ask if I wanted to go on a flight with a snow landing.
+While chatting with the lovely lady in reception, the guy at the Helicopter Line desk next to her called out to ask if I wanted to go on a flight with a snow landing.
 I hadn’t yet spotted the “Helicopter Line” sign.
 He only said the word Flight, so I was thinking little plane.

 I asked if it was a plane, and he replied, “No, Helicopter.
 We go in 20 mins, and we’ve got one seat left.
 You can have it at a bargain price!
 It’s a perfect day for it, too.
 It’s going to be stunning up there!”

 Well, I am terrified of heights to start with.
-Add to that a fear of helicopters I’ve had since I was about 16 when someone I knew who did repairs on them told me to never ever go in one.
+Add to that a fear of helicopters I’ve had since I was about 16 when someone I knew who did repairs on them told me never to ever go in one.
 “There’s one bolt holding those blades on, and if that comes undone, you fall from the sky like a stone!”

 So I have no idea where the voice that said, “Ok, why not?” came from.
 I ended up paying and had just ten minutes to run back to Wanda to grab my phone and a sweatshirt, then back to reception, and it was time to go!

 No time to think about it, luckily.
-I remember as we walked out to the helicopter thinking, “what am I doing, this can’t be happening!! “
+I remember, as we walked out to the helicopter, thinking, “what am I doing?
+This can’t be happening!! “

 A helicopter tour – one of the best things to do in Mt Cook